reactjs/react-router-tutorial/lessons/11-productionish-server/README.md

 })
 ```

-We also need to tell wepback to build to this new directory:
+We also need to tell webpack to build to this new directory:

 ```js
 // webpack.config.js